pramonettivega/getting_started_ndp/getting_started.md

 ## Launching Computing Resources

 NDP allows users to explore and work on data by facilitating access to the NSF's cyberinfrastructure (CI) capabilities.
-For the case of the *mock challenge*, we are going to connect with [Nautilus](https://nationalresearchplatform.org/nautilus/), a hypercluster which facilitates the work with Big Data through [containarized](https://en.wikipedia.org/wiki/Containerization_(computing)) applications.
+For the case of our demonstration dataset, we are going to connect with [Nautilus](https://nationalresearchplatform.org/nautilus/), a hypercluster which facilitates the work with Big Data through [containarized](https://en.wikipedia.org/wiki/Containerization_(computing)) applications.

 To connect with Nautilus and launch a computational instance, we will start by clicking at the JupyterHub button in our dataset, which will redirect us to the JupyterHub environment.